 2 Ghost Pirates and the Worlds Best Granola

 I’m actually just finishing up the first ten-book bundle of Blue Moon Investigations.
 (Blue Moon Investigations Ten Book Bundle: A Humorous Fantasy Adventure Series) It definitely had me laughing out loud!
 I thought it would be urban fantasy, but it turns out to be a series about disproving the paranormal.
 It’s silly, and you definitely can’t take it too seriously.
 The bundle of books pings pretty consistently back and forth, one book from the main character Tempest’s perspective, then the next from another character, Amanda’s perspective.
 The books give an interesting insight into the male mind, that’s for sure.
 It’s chock full of boobie jokes, fart humor, dirty talk, and other silliness.
 As I said, you cannot take it too seriously, but the bundle is a fun, humorous read!
+And, the granola description will have your mouth watering!

 Reading about the world’s best granola thirty times in one book, I, of course, had to make some!
 Using the description of “John Dory’s Granola” I came up with my own recipe I call “Naughty Granola.”
-I added some homemade vanilla extract, diced dried probiotic apricots, mixed raisins, almonds, a bit of coconut, and sweetened it with honey and maple syrup.
+I added some homemade vanilla extract, diced dried probiotic apricots, mixed raisins, almonds, and a bit of coconut, and sweetened it with honey and maple syrup.
 (Also included in John’s recipe is a super-secret ingredient.
-I couldn’t find the exact super secret ingredient (locally in the US) that he used, so I came up with my own super-secret ingredient!
-You may not want to read the recipe until you’ve read the book so I don’t spoil the surprise of the mystery granola recipe!
+I couldn’t find the exact super-secret ingredient (locally in the US) that he used, so I came up with my own super-secret ingredient!
+You may not want to read the recipe until you’ve read the book so I don’t spoil the surprise of the planet’s best mystery granola recipe!

 Spoiler – reading the recipe will spoil the mystery ingredient in the book, so stop here if you plan to read it!